-I just read the other day because it was sent to me and because he's a friend, Irwin Lutzer's (?) book, Ten Lies About God which I found just kind of things I was familiar with, but Lutzer has a good way of saying things and he's very right.
-At the front of the book he shows that if you don't have the right view of God, everything is skewed.
+I just read the other day because it was sent to me and because he's a friend, Erwin Lutzer's book, Ten Lies About God which I found just kind of, things I was familiar with, but Lutzer has a good way of saying things.
+And he's very right, in the front of the book he shows that if you don't have the right view of God, everything is skewed.
 And that's back to the whole idea that people who don't sit in Bible exposition never really get the right view of God.
 And if you sit in man-centered preaching, you may be pretty good on the superficial view of man and you're really woefully limited on the view of God.

 I also read another book that...this last weekend...that was sent to me by Steve Lawson called Made In His Image and it's a little paperback about a couple hundred pages in which he shows the tragic results of seeker-friendly kind of preaching.
 And essentially it's the same thing, it cheats people out of understanding God.
 And since you basically, literally cannot live the Christian life to the place that God wants you to live it, unless you're lost in wonder, love and praise, unless you're consumed with who God is, this cheats the church as well.
 So I didn't choose to read those books because I was thinking about that, I read them because they were...they were sent my way.
 So just anything that I think is going to sharpen my focus, I tend to read books on theology and biographical books written by people who have a handle on theology.